ubc-library-rc/rc-workshop-template/local.md

 If your Ruby install was successful and you're **not** using the 'system' Ruby on a Mac, this part should be painless.
 If you're prompted for a password or appear to need _sudo_ to make things work, something else needs fixing first.
 Review your Ruby setup and make sure gems are being stored in a user-accessible directory (output of the `gem env` command might help troubleshoot).

-The setup above should only be required the first time.
+The instructions up to this point are only required the first time, you will not need to repeat them for each new workshop site.
 {: .note}

 ## Generate your local site